json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 up with our own governance model.
-The idea of having to come up with our own governance model is daunting, but when the alternatives are to continue to abuse the I-D process or to conform to the IETF process that doesn't fit our needs, going our own way seems the bast option.
+The idea of having to come up with our own governance model is daunting, but when the alternatives are to continue to abuse the I-D process or to conform to the IETF process that doesn't fit our needs, going our own way seems the best option.

 ### Positive Consequences